 Below and elsewhere in this site you’ll learn about the Unitarian Universalist (UU) tradition, in general and the UU Fellowship of Athens in particular.
 Read on!

 We sing and drum; we enjoy fourth Sunday lunches; and we host exceptional social events.
-Our future lies in engaging growth in all ages, and we have a strong interest in further developing our Lifespan Religious Education program.
+Our future lies in engaging growth in all ages, and we have a strong interest in further developing our Lifespan Religious Exploration program.
 We’re proud of our professional staff, which includes a dynamic Music Director, extremely capable Congregational Administrator, energized Director of Religious Exploration, and talented pianist.

 Sharing the Ministry